Dajagbon/Asg-6-Scikit-Learn-Classification/README.md

 ## Dataset

-The dataset used in this project is the built-in breast cancer dataset from Scikit Learn.
-It contains features computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.
-The features describe the characteristics of the cell nuclei present in the image.
+The dataset used in this project is the Breast Cancer dataset from Scikit-learn.
+It includes features computed from digitized images of fine needle aspirate (FNA) of breast mass and a binary target variable indicating the presence or absence of breast cancer.

 ### Columns in the Dataset